-The Pinnguaq Association was selected by the Department of Innovation, Science and Economic Development Canada to act as a Delivery Organization for the Digital Skills for Youth (DS4Y) Internship Program, designed to help recent post-secondary graduates gain meaningful work experience and the digital skills needed for the jobs of today and of the future.
+The Pinnguaq Association was selected by the Department of Innovation, Science and Economic Development Canada (ISED) to act as a delivery organization for the Digital Skills for Youth (DS4Y) internship program.
+The DS4Y program is designed to help youth gain meaningful work experience and digital skills needed for the new digital economy.

-The Digital Skills for Youth Program is a non-repayable contribution program which aims to combine valuable work experience and training related to digital skills for underemployed recent post-secondary graduates so that they can successfully transition and participate in the new digital economy and isdelivered under the Career Focus (CF) stream of the Government of Canada’s Youth Employment Strategy (YES).
-The Pinnguaq Association is an approved Recipient of the Digital Skills for Youth Program.
+Digital Skills for Youth is a non-repayable contribution program which aims to combine valuable work experience and training related to digital skills for underemployed youth so that they can successfully transition and participate in the new digital economy.
+The program is delivered under the Career Focus (CF) stream of the Government of Canada’s Youth Employment Strategy (YES).
+The Pinnguaq Association is an approved recipient of the Digital Skills for Youth program.